Institute of consecrated life: Societies of apostolic life

-Historical-juridical list in the Annuario Pontificio
+Historical-Juridical list in the Annuario Pontificio

-The Annuario Pontificio lists for both men and women the institutes of consecrated life and the like that are "of pontifical right" (those that the Holy See has erected or approved by formal decree).
+The Annuario Pontificio lists for both men and women the institutes of consecrated life that are of pontifical right (those that the Holy See has erected or approved by formal decree).
 For the men, it gives what it now calls the Historical-Juridical List of Precedence.
 The arrangement of the institutes for men of the Latin Church in this list dates back many decades.
 It is found, for instance, in the 1964 edition of the Annuario Pontificio, pp. 807–870, where the heading is "States of Perfection (of pontifical right for men)."
-In the 1969 edition the heading has become "Religious and Secular Institutes of Pontifical Right for Men," a form it kept until 1975 inclusive.
+In the 1969 edition the heading has become "Religious and Secular Institutes of Pontifical Right for Men", a form it kept until 1975 inclusive.
 Since 1976, when work was already advanced on revising the Code of Canon Law, the list has been qualified as "historical-juridical" and still distinguishes "orders" from "congregations" in the case of Latin Church men, while not separating out "orders" and "congregations" in the case of the Eastern Catholic Churches and Latin Church women.

 It arranges the institutes for men as follows: